-- The Report Designer can be opened from the Manage Reports dialog.
+- The Report Designer can be opened from the Reports tab in Docusnap Management.
 To open the Designer module, the report to be edited must be selected.
 By clicking the Designer button, you can open the selected report in the Designer.
-When creating a new report, you first need to create it in the Manage Reports dialog.
+When creating a new report, you first need to create it in the Reports tab.
 Then, you can open the empty report in the Designer. - When you generate/execute a report from the tree view, an additional ribbon displays.
-This report can then be opened in the Report Designer by clicking the Designer button.
+This report can then be opened in the Report Designer by clicking the Report Designer button.

-2.6.1 User Interface
+3.6.1 User Interface